TomaszBednorz/Multisensor_station/README.md

 ## 2. Information about project
 ### Functionalities
 User can:
- - set the on board LEDs lighting sequence,
+ - set the LEDs lighting sequence,
  - read data from sensors like: pressure [hPa], temperature [*C], lighting [%],
  - read/set time and date,
  - set alarms,